 Benchmarking is where you measure your current staff for success criteria within your business, to get a score to compare future candidates against.

 (We are currently doing benchmarks for some of the largest companies in the world and would gladly help you with your benchmarking needs.)

 The U.S. Postal Service (as a government agency) is required to obtain a minimum of 5 bids for contracted vendor services.
-When they experienced the Hiring MRI, their need to search for other vendors was eliminated.
+When they experienced the Performance Profile, their need to search for other vendors was eliminated.

-The postal service immediately recognized that the unique ability to measure thinking and decision making-coupled with its objectivity and accuracy-put the Hiring MRI is in a category of its own.
+The postal service immediately recognized that the unique ability to measure thinking and decision making-coupled with its objectivity and accuracy-put the Performance Profile is in a category of its own.

 Other assessments (like the Meyers Briggs and the more clinical psychological assessments) either merely scratch the surface, or are not targeted enough to make them an effective hiring tool.

-Comparing the typical assessment to the Hiring MRI is like comparing a digital image to the amazing depth and insight made possible only with an MRI.
+Comparing the typical assessment to the Performance Profile is like comparing a digital image to the amazing depth and insight made possible only with an x-ray.

 Because of the unique and proven ability to identify high risk hires, (a minimum of 8 out of 10) we are saving our clients millions of dollars.

 To truly and accurately predict performance-contact us at today.